Does testosterone affect how long you last? The science of stamina

 The relationship

-When men fall significantly below this average, often finishing in under one or two minutes, the immediate assumption is often hormonal.
+When men fall well below that, often finishing in under one to two minutes, the immediate assumption is often hormonal.
 Does testosterone affect how long you last?
 The answer is not a simple yes or no. Testosterone is the primary fuel for the male reproductive system, driving libido (sex drive) and erectile function.
-However, the mechanism of ejaculation is largely neurological, controlled by serotonin receptors in the brain rather than testosterone levels in the blood.[2]
+However, the mechanism of ejaculation is largely neurological, influenced heavily by serotonin signaling in the brain rather than testosterone levels in the blood.
+In a clinical study by Corona et al. (2008), testosterone levels were associated with different patterns of ejaculatory dysfunction, but that does not mean testosterone is the main “timer” of ejaculation.[2]

 That said, there is a distinct clinical overlap.
 Men with low testosterone often suffer from Erectile Dysfunction (ED).
-When a man struggles to maintain an erection, his body may develop a subconscious habit of “rushing” to ejaculate before the erection is lost.
-This creates a pattern that mimics premature ejaculation (PE) but is actually rooted in the inability to stay hard.
-Therefore, optimizing testosterone may not directly delay the reflex, but it can stabilize the erection long enough to allow a man to learn better control.
+When a man struggles to maintain an erection, his body may develop a subconscious habit of rushing to ejaculate before the erection is lost.
+This creates a pattern that can look like premature ejaculation (PE) but is often rooted in erection instability.
+Optimizing testosterone may not directly delay the reflex, but it can stabilize the erection long enough to allow a man to learn better control.

 How it works